 Financial literacy is a big deal.

-There is an understanding that to achieve security in retirement, people need to have the confidence and ability to make well-informed and lasting decisions about their personal finances throughout their lives.
-Nevertheless, only a fraction of households feel confident about retirement savings and one-third of adults in their late 50s, say they have failed to develop any kind of retirement saving plan.
+There is an understanding that to achieve security in retirement, people need to have the confidence and ability to make well-informed and lasting decisions about their finances throughout their lives.
+Nevertheless, only a fraction of households feel confident about retirement savings, and one-third of adults in their late 50s say they have failed to develop any retirement savings plan.

 What is responsible for the low level of retirement preparedness?
 The absence of financial education is one critical role in retirement security.
 In this case, we must take the bull by the horns and change our mindsets and behaviors regarding financial literacy over the long term.
 Make it personal!

 Financial literacy describes the ability to make informed judgments and to take practical actions regarding the current and future use and management of money.
 It includes the ability to understand financial choices, plan for the future, spend money wisely, and manage the challenges associated with life events such as a job loss, saving for retirement, or paying for a child’s education.
 Financially literate people are equipped to make informed financial decisions about a host of money-related matters, such as:

 Banking and Bank Services